 Progressive relaxation technique is a technique of systematically tensing and releasing of your muscles, in order to create whole body relaxation.
+Similiar to squeezing and releasing a stress ball.
 By consciously letting go of tension from our bodies and creating an environment which is peaceful and quiet, our bodies go from an activated mode into a deactivated one.

 The technique was developed by Dr. Edmund Jacobson in the 1930's and described in his book Progressive Relaxation.
 This technique is a muscle relaxation technique and can relax the body within minutes.
 However, at the beginning it takes practice to learn to release the muscles.
 Once your body knows how to tense and then relax muscles, you can relieve tension and stress on the spot.

 Progressive relaxation is based on a fact that complete physical relaxation is the absence of tension.
 If you are completely relaxed it is impossible to be tense and anxious.
 Progressive relaxation can help you achieve a state of profound physical relaxation by soothing the chronic muscle tension that keeps the sympathetic nervous system in overdrive.

 There are four stages in progressive relaxation technique:

 The best position for practicing progressive relaxation technique is lying down.
 Some people use this technique just before falling asleep, but you can use it at anytime of the day.